Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and Technical Writing.

 - If the gauge now reads "hot," check the wire for damage.

 - If the gauge still doesn't read "hot," make sure there's voltage at the ignition terminal of the gauge.
-If there's voltage and the connection is okay, replace the gauge; otherwise, check the circuit between the gauge and the ignition switch or power source.
+Follow the next procedure:

 On some newer vehicle models, getting access to a temperature gauge on the instrument cluster may be difficult.
 Sometimes, using a scan tool is the best option to troubleshoot this type of problem.
 Furthermore, on some models a bad temperature gauge requires either calibrating the instrument cluster or installing a new cluster.
 Consult your vehicle repair manual.